Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Conclusion

 We addressed pixel-accurate, real-time waste sorting by fusing high-resolution RGB with lower-resolution HSI without collapsing spectra or eroding spatial detail.
 We introduced Bidirectional Cross-Attention Fusion (BCAF), which (i) adapts Swin Transformer to HSI via grouped spectral tokenization and factorized spatial-spectral attention, (ii) aligns fine-grid RGB and coarse-grid HSI features through localized, bidirectional cross-attention across multiple scales, and (iii) employs spectral SE pooling and gated fusion to share a single, lightweight decoder across RGB, HSI, and fused inputs.

 Across SpectralWaste and our industrial K3I-Cycling datasets, three trends stand out.
-(1) Scaling the RGB input improves segmentation, and the biggest gains appear when larger inputs preserve native high-resolution detail.
+(1) Scaling the RGB input improves segmentation in both the scaling-only regime (more pixels, same information on SpectralWaste) and the information-preserving regime (more pixels, more information on K3I), with the biggest gains appearing when larger inputs preserve native high-resolution detail.
 (2) Preserving and attending along the spectral axis in our adapted HSI backbone provides genuinely complementary cues beyond 2D backbones and it clearly excels when spectral signatures dominate (e.g., plastic-type discrimination).
-(3) Building on these strengths, BCAF couples fine-grid RGB structure with multi-slice HSI features via localized, bidirectional cross-attention, consistently surpassing unimodal baselines and learned logit-level fusion and achieving state-of-the-art performance on SpectralWaste at practical throughput.
+(3) Building on these strengths, BCAF couples fine-grid RGB structure with multi-slice HSI features via localized, bidirectional cross-attention, consistently surpassing unimodal baselines and learned logit-level fusion and achieving strong performance on SpectralWaste at practical throughput.

-A limitation is that the method assumes paired, well‑registered acquisition: localized multi‑scale cross‑attention tolerates small shifts, but severe spatial/temporal misregistration degrades fusion.
+A limitation of BCAF is that it assumes paired, well‑registered RGB-HSI acquisition: localized multi‑scale cross‑attention tolerates only small shifts, while severe spatial or temporal registration errors noticeably degrades fusion.
 The dual‑backbone design increases parameters and compute.
-Performance is sensitive to the HSI slice count $K$: small $K$ can underuse spectral detail on fine‑grained tasks, whereas large $K$ improves discrimination at added latency and potential noise ($K$ should be tuned per task).
-Finally, the approach presumes synchronized sensors and calibration, which may limit deployment where reliable pairing is unavailable.
+Performance is further sensitive to the HSI slice count $K$: small $K$ can underuse spectral detail on fine‑grained tasks, whereas large $K$ improves discrimination at added latency and potential noise ($K$ should be tuned per task).
+Finally, the approach presumes synchronized sensors and calibration, which may limit deployment where reliable pairing is difficult to guarantee.

 Future work includes extending BCAF to other co‑registered RGB+X sensing modalities (e.g., multispectral, NIR/SWIR, thermal, depth/ToF).
 We also plan to deploy it on a real conveyor system to assess end‑to‑end performance under realistic operating conditions.
 In addition, given the abundance of unlabeled HSI data and the lack of established hyperspectral foundation models, we plan to investigate self‑supervised pretraining strategies for the HSI backbone, analogous to how ImageNet pretraining benefits the RGB backbone, with the aim of further improving robustness and segmentation accuracy.